Aurelio-Jose-Munoz-Rios/coffee_roaster/README.md

 # YRoaster
-A new Flutter application for android
+Flutter application was developed for Android.
+The application is capable of connecting to an Arduino device via Bluetooth and sending temperature-related commands.

-The app is capable to connect with arduio through Bluetooth and send commands (Temperature) Each profile has a vector of points associated with it as input in the Arduino program.
-Then Arduino with the points is able to use a temperature controller and compare them with the RTC reading of the type K thermocouple and finally controlling the amount of gas at the output.
+Each profile in the app has an associated vector of points, which is used as input for the Arduino program.
+Using these points, the Arduino implements a temperature control system by comparing the desired temperature values with the real-time readings obtained from a Type K thermocouple through the RTC module.
+Based on this comparison, the Arduino controls the amount of gas delivered at the output.

 Menu
 ![Screenshot_20240220-182851](https://github.com/yeyomuri/coffee_roaster/assets/34101726/363f1a9b-6c3c-45fb-b42c-b6994593cbce)